SAFETAG/SAFETAG/en/adids/context_research/input.md

 ### Input

+Present (eg. slides or group discussion and activities) on the following content:

+**Resources for context research**
-See the Curricula Appendix A or the Reference section the full SAFETAG Guide for Context Research Sources
+See the Reference section of the full SAFETAG Guide for Context Research Sources.

 **Regional context research**

  * Identify additional adversaries not identified in interviews
  * Identify capacity and willingness of potential adversaries to act against the organization.
- * explore reports
+ * Explore reports
  * News and recent events

 **Technical context research**

- * explore reports based on interview, and refresh with later data from physical assessment devices
+ * Explore reports based on interview, and refresh with later data from physical assessment devices

 **Legal context research**

- * explore reports/data
+ * Explore reports/data
- * ministry of truth
  * Security tool and encryption legality
  * Transparency reports